vivazzi/t_2_bmi/README.md

 ### 4. Adding tests

-When solving the problem, it was used Test-Driven Development (TDD) methodology.
+When solving the task, it was used Test-Driven Development (TDD) methodology.